Faith, love of sports linked victims of Texas crash - NewsBreak

 Faith, love of sports linked victims of Texas crash

+“I’m so forever grateful that God gave me the courage to go through with it and always have this memory with her,” Chelsi Stone wrote on her Facebook page.

-HOBBS, N.M.
-(AP) — Brokenhearted and devastated, family members and friends grieved Wednesday as more details trickled out about from a New Mexico university while they were returning home from a golf tournament in Texas.
+She is among the parents, other family members and friends who have been left brokenhearted and devastated after a fiery crash killed Laci, five of her teammates and a coach while they were returning home from a golf tournament in Texas.

+Most of the students were freshman who were getting their first taste of life away from home at the private Christian university with enrollment numbering in the hundreds.
+Some of them were far from home, having come from Canada, Mexico and Portugal.

 Stone graduated from Nocona High School in 2021, where she played golf, volleyball and softball.
 Her high school announced on social media that it would be canceling Wednesday’s softball game, saying the community was heartbroken over losing one of its own.
 Instead, dozens of people gathered on the field to pray.